Lapansi-Industries-Tech-Start-Up/KohPay-E-Commerce-Flutter-System/README.md

 # Flutter KohPay E-Commerce App

-Built in Dart Programming Language  To run this app run these commands in your Terminal:
+Built in Dart Programming Language.

+To run this app run these commands in your Terminal:
 Method 1:
 1. 'dart fix --dry-run'
 2. 'dart fix --apply'